What is the Biggest Reason to Make Your Offer Contingent on a Professional Home Inspection?

 always make their offer contingent on a professional home inspection.
 If a seller refuses to budget on this point, the buyer should strongly consider moving on.

 At Towne & Country Building Inspectors of Milwaukee, we provide home buyers and sellers across the region with expert, comprehensive home inspections on all types of residential and commercial properties – from new construction to vintage and historic home inspections.
-Give us a call today with questions or to schedule your Milwaukee-area home inspection.
+Or if you are looking for the best commercial property inspector in Wisconsin, we are here to help.
+Give us a call today with questions or to schedule your inspection.